cotejer/cotejer.github.io/about.md

 ## Site Details

 I'm currently hosted by GitHub, and I'm running the fantastic Pixyll theme (modified to my liking).
+Also, while I do use MathJax on this site (and it is a lovely framework), I try to minimize my use of it.
+The reason is simple: I love reading site using RSS, and MathJax cannot be read on mobile operating systems while using RSS apps.
+This is unfortunate, so I'm trying to limit myself to display equations using MathJax.